-- (a) Members who may attend the STAG Committee Meetings shall include: - (i) The VPI - (ii) The President and Vice President of each STAG or an appointed proxy from the executive of the STAG - (iii) CSA Executive Assistant - (iv) CSA Executive Council - (v) Other attendees as necessary or as invited by the VPI - (b) The VPI of the CSA shall call a STAG meeting at least once during each summer, fall, and winter term for the purpose of receiving updates and resolving issues. - (c) Minutes of STAG meetings shall be recorded by the Executive Assistant. - (d) If the VPI is unable to attend the meeting, the President will chair in his/her place.
+- (a) Members who may attend the STAG Committee Meetings shall include: - (i) CSA VPI - (ii) The President and Vice President of each STAG or an appointed proxy from the executive of the STAG - (iii) CSA Internal Relations Coordinator - (iv) CSA Executive Assistant - (v) CSA Executive Council - (vi) Other attendees as necessary or as invited by the VPI. - (b) The VPI of the CSA shall call a STAG meeting at least once during each summer, fall, and winter term for the purpose of receiving updates and resolving issues. - (c) Minutes of STAG meetings shall be recorded by the Executive Assistant. - (d) If the VPI is unable to attend the meeting, the President will chair in their place.